Black Belly of the Tarantula: Plot

-That night, Laura telephones Tellini to inform him that she has determined the killer's identity.
-But when he goes to the spa, he finds her dead, with a colorless contact lens next to her body.
+That night, Laura telephones Tellini to inform him that she has uncovered the killer's identity.
+But when he goes to the spa, he finds her murdered, with a white contact lens next to her body.
 Realizing the masseur had been faking his blindness and was indeed the killer, Tellini races home to find the killer attacking Anna.
 The men struggle, and Tellini subdues him and saves Anna.
-The next day, a psychiatrist tells Tellini that the masseur had begun faking his sightlessness after killing his unfaithful, sexually voracious wife; he then continued to kill to satisfy his inner demons.
+The next day, a psychiatrist tells Tellini that the masseur had begun faking his sightlessness after killing his unfaithful, sexually voracious wife five years earlier; he then continued to kill to satisfy his inner demons.
 Satisfied at solving the case but still disillusioned with police work, Tellini wanders the crowded streets of Rome.